devgrunge/devgrunge/README.md

 - 🔥 Jr developer focused on improving skills everyday

-- 🔭 I’m currently Studying PHP and BackEnd techs
+- 🔭 I’m currently Studying PHP and Node.js

 - 👨‍💻 All of my projects are available at [alexmarcondes.dev](https://github.com/devgrunge?tab=repositories)